NC State Extension Publications

 Close-up of the head of a flatworm showing numerous tiny eyes

-Close-up of the head of a dark flatworm showing the numerous small dot-like eyes around the edge of the head region.
+Close-up of the anterior region of Amaga pseudobama showing the numerous small dot-like eyes around the edge of the "head" region.

 Matt Bertone